aesatchien/FRC2429_vision/2025/python_2025_multicam_2429/WPILIB_readme.txt

 pip install matplotlib pandas scipy opencv-python

+most of the following is now in a script - i need to do the other stuff above in the script too.
 # ------
-had to set the nmcli stuff - see the chatgpt thread
+had to set the nmcli stuff - see the chatgpt thread and the files

 sudo nmcli connection modify "Wired connection 1" ipv4.ignore-auto-dns yes sudo nmcli connection modify "Wired connection 1" ipv4.dhcp-client-id ""